agiledigital-labs/print-provision-greengrass/README.md

 ### For Development

+1. Run `nvm use` in the root dir to switch to the project's Node.js version.
-1. Run `nvm use` and then `npm install` in `artifacts/io.datapos.ReceiptPrinterMQTTInterface` and in `artifacts/io.datapos.ReceiptPrinterHTTPInterface`.
+1. Run `npm install` in `health-reporting`, `artifacts/io.datapos.ReceiptPrinterMQTTInterface` and `artifacts/io.datapos.ReceiptPrinterHTTPInterface`.
 1. If you've deployed any of the components through AWS (i.e. not locally), you'll need to remove them from the device before deploying different versions of them locally.